 West Yarmouth, MA

-Chris and Lindsay Wilson, owners of Fresh From the Vine, are a super-friendly, hard-working team who thoroughly enjoy sharing their love of cranberry farming with all of us.
+Autumn Display at Fresh From The Vine Cranberry FarmChris and his crew at Fresh From the Vine, are a super-friendly, hard-working team who thoroughly enjoy sharing their love of cranberry farming with all of us.

-They welcome the public to watch them at work in the bog ... and they tell us when to come see the harvest!
+They welcome the public to watch them at work in the bog ... and they tell us when to come see the harvest.

 Want to buy fresh cranberries?
 (Hint, hint: Yes, you do!)